 The purpose of this law is to prevent the movement of economically damaging pests such as plant pathogens, insects, mites and noxious weeds that have the potential to cause economic harm to Vermont's agricultural community and natural environment.
-During the earlier part of this century, several problems were imported into this country, such as: Chestnut Blight, Dutch Elm Disease, Birch Leafminer, Japanese Beetle, etc...
-Under this law, officials from the Agency of Agriculture, Food & Markets may inspect nursery stock in the possession of licensed dealer's, as they may deem necessary.
+Under this law, officials from VAAFM may inspect nursery stock in the possession of a licensed grower or dealer.

 It is a violation of Vermont law if the VAAFM finds a nursery dealer “offering for sale stock that is diseased or infested with injurious pests.”
 It responds to complaints and will inspect nurseries.
 If VAAFM finds diseased or infested stock, the plants, either individually or in blocks, can be put on stop-sale, treated in a particular manner, or destroyed, as is necessary to reduce or eliminate spread.

 - Nursery Law, 6 V.S.A., Chapter 206

 - Vermont Regulations Related to the Inspection of Nurseries